 This neighborhood has the distinction of having one of the lowest real estate vacancy rates of any neighborhood in America.
 With just 0.0% of the real estate vacant, this indicates an exceptionally strong demand for real estate in the Berkshire Farm neighborhood, and/or an issue with creating enough supply for the demand.
 This could have the effect of increasing real estate prices, increasing supply to meet demand, or both.

-Do you like to be surrounded by people from all over the country or world, with different perspectives and life experiences?
-Or do you instead prefer to be in a neighborhood where most residents have lived there for a long time, creating a sense of cohesiveness?
-NeighborhoodScout's analysis reveals that this neighborhood stands out among American neighborhoods for the uniqueness of the mobility of its residents.
-More residents of the Berkshire Farm neighborhood live here today that also were living in this same neighborhood five years ago than is found in 97.8% of U.S. neighborhoods.
+The freedom of moving to new places versus the comfort of home.
+How much and how often people move not only can create diverse and worldly neighborhoods, but simultaneously it can produce a loss of intimacy with one's surroundings and a lack of connectedness to one's neighbors.
+NeighborhoodScout's exclusive research has identified this neighborhood as unique with regard to the transience of its populace.
+More residents of the Berkshire Farm neighborhood live here today that also were living in this same neighborhood five years ago than is found in 98.2% of U.S. neighborhoods.
 This neighborhood is really made up of people who know each other, don't move often, and have lived here in this very neighborhood for quite a while.

-Did you know that the Berkshire Farm neighborhood has more Mexican and Lebanese ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Berkshire Farm neighborhood has more Mexican ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 58.2% of this neighborhood's residents have Mexican ancestry and 0.9% have Lebanese ancestry.
+In fact, 67.5% of this neighborhood's residents have Mexican ancestry.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.

-The neighbors in the Berkshire Farm neighborhood in Bakersfield are middle-income, making it a moderate income neighborhood.
-NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 59.6% of the neighborhoods in America.
-With 23.2% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 73.2% of U.S. neighborhoods.
+The neighbors in the Berkshire Farm neighborhood in Bakersfield are upper-middle income, making it an above average income neighborhood.
+NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 62.0% of the neighborhoods in America.
+In addition, 5.8% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 61.6% of America's neighborhoods.

 A neighborhood is far different if it is dominated by enlisted military personnel rather than people who earn their living by farming.
 It is also different if most of the neighbors are clerical support or managers.
 What is wonderful is the sheer diversity of neighborhoods, allowing you to find the type that fits your lifestyle and aspirations.

-In the Berkshire Farm neighborhood, 41.3% of the working population is employed in manufacturing and laborer occupations.
-The second most important occupational group in this neighborhood is executive, management, and professional occupations, with 20.0% of the residents employed.
-Other residents here are employed in clerical, assistant, and tech support occupations (17.0%), and 12.5% in sales and service jobs, from major sales accounts, to working in fast food restaurants.
+In the Berkshire Farm neighborhood, 40.6% of the working population is employed in manufacturing and laborer occupations.
+The second most important occupational group in this neighborhood is sales and service jobs, from major sales accounts, to working in fast food restaurants, with 22.0% of the residents employed.
+Other residents here are employed in clerical, assistant, and tech support occupations (15.6%), and 15.3% in executive, management, and professional occupations.

-In the Berkshire Farm neighborhood in Bakersfield, CA, residents most commonly identify their ethnicity or ancestry as Mexican (58.2%).
-There are also a number of people of Asian ancestry (24.3%), and residents who report Irish roots (2.7%).
-In addition, 30.4% of the residents of this neighborhood were born in another country.
+In the Berkshire Farm neighborhood in Bakersfield, CA, residents most commonly identify their ethnicity or ancestry as Mexican (67.5%).
+There are also a number of people of Asian ancestry (16.4%).
+In addition, 31.0% of the residents of this neighborhood were born in another country.